EDITD/chef-rundeck/README.md

 This cookbook has only been tested on Ubuntu 12.04.

-By default this cookbook will download rundeck and mysql and configure rundeck to talk to mysql and proxy forward with nginx.
+By default this cookbook will download rundeck, mysql and nginx and configure rundeck to talk to mysql and proxy forward with nginx.

-Have a look at the Vagrantfile to see how to automagically add projects.
+This cookbook should be wrapped, to see how this would look like have a look at https://github.com/simonjohansson/chef-rundeck-wrapper.

 # Requirements